TempeHS/2025SE-Roman.L-StudyPlus/.workingdocuments/agile_artifacts.md

 # Agile Artifacts

-## Sprint backlog list of achievables (annotate changes made during sprint, including data required)
+## Sprint backlog list of achievables (annotate changes made during sprint, including data required) (removed 2FA and heatmap, added sidebar)

-- Working heatmap

 - ~~Homepage reminders~~

 - Create team list

-- 2 Factor Authentication
+- Sidebar

 ## Increment (what must be achieved by the end of the sprint)

 - Ability to collaborate with others

 - ~~Ability to review progression~~

+- Configurable navbar

 ## Sprint Review (Focus on project management)